Article - Health Occupations

 (a) To qualify for a license, an applicant shall:

-(1) Submit to a criminal history records check in accordance with § 14–308.1 of this article;
+(1) Complete a criminal history records check in accordance with § 14–308.1 of this article;

 (2) Be of good moral character;

 (3) Demonstrate oral and written competency in the English language as required by the Board;